slickgotchi/csp/README.md

 - AT_ResolveStaticCollisions: checks for collisions against static objects and adjusts position to be not colliding

 ## GE - Gameplay Effect
+- these modifiy AA's either instantly or over time
+- these add status effect tags (sleep, confusion, blind etc.), usually for a duration

 ## AA - Actor Attribute

 ## GM - Gameplay Message
+- these are passed around by GE, GA, AT and maybe ASC's?